anuragnayak20/investor-portfolio-risk-dashboard/README.md

 This project simulates a real-world use case where a financial advisor tracks the **portfolio performance**, **risk level**, and **asset allocation** of multiple retail investors.
 Built entirely in Excel, this dashboard helps visualize returns, identify risk exposure, and provide data-driven insights for rebalancing portfolios.

 It's a **portfolio-building project** to practice data cleaning, analysis, and presentation skills while learning the fundamentals of investing.
+The dataset used for now has been created by ChatGPT, it had dirty data initially.

 ---